laurent-martin/aspera-api-examples/README.md

 This repository is structured like this:

-- `web` : an example that shows the use of web SDKd: both the **Aspera Connect SDK** and **Aspera HTTP Gateway SDK**

 - `app` : examples in various languages using the **Aspera Transfer SDK** and **Aspera Applications REST APIs**

-Inside each language folder, you will find:
+- `web` : an example that shows the use of web SDKs: both the **Aspera Connect SDK** and **Aspera HTTP Gateway SDK** (Aspera for Desktop is coming), in javascript.

+In `app`, you'll find one folder per programming language and, in each of them :

 - `README.md` : a specific README for the language
 - `Makefile` : a makefile to run the samples
 - `src` : source code
+- `src/examples` : sample programs
 - `src/utils` : helper classes
-- `src/examples` : sample programs

-Sample programs will use server addresses and credentials from a YAML configuration file.
+Sample programs use addresses and credentials from a common YAML configuration file.
-Once the configuration file is created, sample programs can be run directly.
+Once the configuration file is created, see below on how to run them.

-**Unix-like systems**: Linux, macOS... a `Makefile` is provided to run the samples.
+**Unix-like systems** (Linux, macOS...): a `Makefile` is provided to run the samples.

 **Windows**: Refer to [Quick start (Windows)](#quick-start-windows) below. `make` might not be available.
 Use the `Makefile` as a reference to execute the commands manually.